PalisadoesFoundation/talawa/CONTRIBUTING.md

 * [Internships](#internships)
 * [Community](#community)

+## Videos

+1. Visit our [YouTube Channel playlists](https://www.youtube.com/@PalisadoesOrganization/playlists) for more insights
+   1. The "[Getting Started - Developers](https://www.youtube.com/watch?v=YpBUoHxEeyg&list=PLv50qHwThlJUIzscg9a80a9-HmAlmUdCF&index=1)" videos are extremely helpful for new open source contributors.

 ## Code of Conduct

 A safe environment is required for everyone to contribute.
 Read our [Code of Conduct Guide](CODE_OF_CONDUCT.md) to understand what this means.
 Let us know immediately if you have unacceptable experiences in this area.